American Family Field

 –The busier the bar, the longer the line will be to return on the shuttle following the game.
 A larger bar like Kelly’s has multiple shuttles, but also a ton of people waiting for them, and it could take 30-45 minutes before you get on a shuttle.
 But J&B’s Blue Ribbon Bar next door to Kelly’s doesn’t run as many shuttles, but also isn’t as busy.
 The bottom line: you may need a little patience when it comes to catching a return shuttle, especially during games with higher attendance.

-–If you decide that you don’t want to wait for a shuttle, you can walk to/from Kelly’s, J&B’s and Dugout 54, which are all right next door to each other on the opposite side of Mitchell Park.
+–If you decide that you don’t want to wait for a return shuttle, you can walk to/from Kelly’s, J&B’s, and Dugout 54, which are all right next door to each other on the opposite side of Mitchell Park.
 The walk is about 20 minutes from the ballpark, but we will offer one safety note.
-The first 2/3 of the walk from the bars are on a sidewalk along the park, out in the open, with full visibility.
-But the last 1/3 of the walk closer to the stadium is unlit and wooded.
-At night, if someone was walking alone, we think this could be a safety issue.
-Now … if you’re surrounded by 100 other people walking back from the stadium, then there’s very little to worry about.
+The first 2/3 of the walk from the bars is on a sidewalk along the park, out in the open, with full visibility.
+But the last 1/3 of the walk, closer to the stadium, is unlit and a little wooded.
+At night, if someone is walking alone, we think this could be a safety issue.
+Having said that, if you are walking in the hour before a game or the 30 minutes after a game, you’ll likely be surrounded by 100 other people walking back from the stadium with you.
 But we would suggest that walking alone at night after games is something you should be careful doing.

 –If you do head back to those bars, you can easily catch a rideshare once you’re ready to head back to your hotel.
-By the time you walk to the bars and grab a drink, the post-game traffic will have died down.
+By the time you walk to the bars and grab a drink, the post-game traffic will have died down and a rideshare will cost less than $20.

 Barhotel Shuttle Parking Pickupdropoff Area